|

 what it is.
 In fact, Aristotle’s system of truth devised four laws:

 About 2000 years after Aristotle’s work, an English mathematician named George Boole (1815–1864) turned Aristotle's logic into an algebra.
 90 years later, a Master’s student at MIT, Claude Shannon (1916–2001), proved that Boole’s algebra can be applied to electrical systems.
 This brief history is part of the reason you are studying digital systems with logic algebra today.
-Let's start our exploration of Boolean algebra with three scenarios.
-And through these three scenarios, we will demonstrate ten basic facts concerning Boolean algebra.

 For our first scenario, imagine that my friend Francois wants to eat a fruit and asks you to bring him an apple OR a banana.
 In that case you have four choices: